VigneshAlagappan/equity-research-assistant/architecture.md

   question can't yet be answered from a cross-company claim connection the way it can from `canonical_financials` or a sector-peer investigation.
   Building that integration point is a later step, not attempted in 2B.
-- **Investigation Orchestrator (`research/investigation.py`, Steps 2E-2H) is a
+- **Investigation Orchestrator (`research/investigation.py`, Steps 2E-2H) has
+  the iterative evidence-sufficiency loop the guardrails call for, but it's narrower than a full Planner-controlled loop** — an `INSUFFICIENT_EVIDENCE` verdict does trigger one gap-targeted retry (bounded by 4 termination
+  controls: evidence sufficiency, `MAX_EVIDENCE_ITERATIONS`, a wall-clock deadline, a no-new-evidence check — see [The four-layer split](#the-four-layer-split) and [Golden Research Loop validation](#golden-research-loop-validation)), but two things are still
-  fixed linear pipeline, not the iterative Planner-controlled loop the guardrails call for** — hypothesis generation (2E) → evidence gathering (2F) → evaluation (2G) → synthesis (2H) runs once per investigation, with no evidence-sufficiency check that loops back for more evidence before synthesizing, and no termination controls (max iterations, cost/token budget, timeout) beyond the single pass.
-The Knowledge Builder itself still only extracts and persists what a document already states — it's `research/investigation.py` that now does the hypothesis generation/ planning/evaluation/synthesis reasoning, not the Knowledge Builder.
+  missing: no cost/token budget is one of those termination controls, and a retry re-runs the same broad evidence-gathering pass across every capability rather than targeting just the one capability the named evidence gap actually points at.
+The Knowledge Builder itself still only extracts and persists what a document already states — it's `research/investigation.py` that does the hypothesis generation/planning/evaluation/synthesis reasoning, not the Knowledge Builder.
 - **No UI to browse extracted claims** — `knowledge_claims`/
   `knowledge_entities`/`knowledge_relationships` are real, queryable data (`storage/repositories.py::list_knowledge_claims_for_company()` etc.), but